oshiomah1/oshiomah1.github.io/_posts/2018-06-18-Phylogenomics-Tutorial.md

 Grouse_Metabat_001.db	 Grouse_Metabat_001.db
 ```

 Make sure this is tab-delimited!

-I will make a script to do this automatically very soon, I promise you.
+**(I will make a script to do this automatically very soon, I promise.)**

 Now that you've added everything to your external-genomes.txt file, move all your contigs DBs to the 'contigs_dbs' folder: